 Once you have gathered all the necessary tools, here is how you go about unfreezing the pipe.

-First, Find and dig out around a section of the pipe close to your tap – we recommend getting close to where the pipe enters your house.
+First, we recommend getting close to where the pipe enters your house.
 It doesn’t matter if this is where the frozen section is; you will be thawing the entire pipe this way, basically.

 Dig a large enough hole out under the pipe so that you can place the bucket underneath, with the sump pump inside the bucket.
 Aim the sump pump’s discharge hose so that it is pointing well away from the bucket, from the house or from you.
 No matter which way it’s pointing, everything in that direction is going to get wet!